segmentio/segment-docs/src/unify/data-graph/data-graph.md

   - '/unify/linked-profiles/data-graph'
 ---

 The Data Graph is a semantic layer unifying all your customer datasets.
-With the Data Graph, you can define relationships between any entity data set in the warehouse and the Segment Profiles you send with Profiles Sync.
+You can define relationships between any entity data set in the warehouse and the Segment Profiles you send with Profiles Sync.
 The Data Graph enables businesses to map and understand the relationships between different datasets about their customers (accounts, subscriptions, households, products, etc.), and tie rich entity context back to the profile.
-Once the defined, the Data Graph allows you to make this relational data accessible to marketers and business stakeholders to empower them with all the data they need to create targeted and personalized customer engagements.
+Once defined, it allows you to make this relational data accessible to marketers and business stakeholders to empower them with all the data they need to create targeted and personalized customer engagements.

-> info ""
-> Data Graph currently only supports workspaces in the United States.

-The Data Graph powers:

-- **[Linked Audiences](/docs/engage/audiences/linked-audiences/)**: Enables marketers to self-serve and build targeting logic based on any data sets available in the Data Graph.
+- **[Linked Audiences](/docs/engage/audiences/linked-audiences/)**: Enables marketers to self-serve and build targeting logic based on any data sets mapped to the Data Graph.
 Start by building a [Data Graph](/docs/unify/data-graph/data-graph/) that defines relationships between any data set in the warehouse and the Segment Profiles you send with Profiles Sync.
 From there, use Linked Audiences to unlock a world of new hyper-personalized campaigns.
 - **[Linked Events](/docs/unify/data-graph/linked-events/)**: Enables data teams to enrich event streams, in real time, with any data set coming from a data warehouse or data lake, and send those enriched events to any Destination.
 Start by building a [Data Graph](/docs/unify/data-graph/data-graph/) with the data models you want to use, and then use set up the enrichment in Destinations or Functions.

+> info ""
+> Data Graph currently only supports workspaces in the United States.

 ## Prerequisites